What is an ABI and what does it do?

 - You will be asked to remove your pants, socks and shoes and put on a hospital gown.

 - You will be lying flat during the test.
-The technologist will place pressurized cuffs (similar to blood pressure cuffs) on your legs and arms.
+A series of blood pressure cuffs will be placed on the arms and legs and inflated.

 What should I do after the exam?

-You may resume normal activity after your study.
-Your test will be reviewed and interpreted by a physician.
-Your physician should have the results of your study in 24-48 hours.
+You may resume normal activity after the test.
+Your physician should have the results of your test in 3 to 5 business days.